Jordan-Gilliam/obsurdian/notes/react/react-doc eli5 glossary.md

 This is what people mean by different kinds of state.
 These aren’t technical terms.
 But “UI state” usually means some state specific to a concrete UI widget.
 Like text input’s text.
 Whereas “app state” usually means some information that’s shared between many components and needs to be in sync.
 So it’s usually placed outside of them.

+---

-# 🜂 RENDERS: RENDERS, RE-RENDERS, WASTEFUL RENDERS?
+# 🜂 RENDERS, RE-RENDERS, WASTEFUL RENDERS?
 > How do you explain Renders, re-renders, and wasteful renders and their impact on performance?

 When the user does something (like clicking a button), you might want to change what’s on the screen.
 The way you do it by setting state.
 In response, React does a “render”.